 Located in the beautiful Piedmont of Northwestern North Carolina, Wake Forest School of Medicine has a long tradition of excellence in clinical endocrinology.
 A broad referral area provides a wealth of clinical material.
 The medical center is well-known for its research in diabetes, lipid metabolism, women's health, and minority health care, with investigation spanning the spectrum from genetic and biochemical to epidemiological and public health.
 WFU ranks in the top third nationally for NIH funding, and combines academic excellence with a warm, supportive environment for learning and for living.
-US News and World Report ranked Wake Forest Baptist Medical Center as the 25th best endocrinology program in the United States in 2007.
+US News and World Report has ranked Wake Forest Baptist Medical Center in the top 25 best endocrinology programs in the United States on numerous occasions.

 Endocrinology and Metabolism Fellowship

-The fellowship is a 2-year experience, with one fellow accepted every year.
-The training program is fully compliant with ACGME guidelines and received the maximal length of accreditation, with no citations, in the 2007 review.
-A Multidisciplinary Thyroid Disease Clinic is one of many strengths of the program, and fellows will become expert at procedures such as thyroid ultrasonography and fine needle aspiration.
+The fellowship is a 2-year experience, with two fellows accepted every year.
+The training program is fully compliant with ACGME guidelines and received the maximal length of accreditation, with no citations, in our most review.
 The passing rate on the certifying board examination in Endocrinology, Diabetes, and Metabolism has been 100% over the past 30 years.

 Major Goals of the Endocrinology Fellowship Training Program

 Our fellowship program in Endocrinology is small, strongly oriented to patient care, and personable.
 Our highest value is excellence in patient care, and education is always the first priority.
-Specific areas of faculty interest and research include diabetes, lipid metabolism, atherosclerosis, the endocrinology of women's health, and medical education.
+Specific areas of faculty interest and research include diabetes, thyroid disorders, the endocrinology of women's health, and medical education.

 Clinical training involves exposure to a diverse group of patients with the full spectrum of endocrine disorders, seen in the context of outpatient consultations, outpatient continuing care experiences, and inpatient consultations.